proycon/foliadocserve/README.rst

  EDIT pos (AS ALTERNATIVE class "v" WITH confidence 0.6 ALTERNATIVE class "n" WITH confidence 0.4 ) FOR w WHERE text = "fly"

+When a correction is made on an element, all annotations below it (recursively) are left intact, i.e. they are copied from the original element to the new correct element.
+The same applies to suggestions.
+Moreover, all references to the original element, from for instance span annotation elements, will be made into references to the new corrected elements.

+This is not always what you want, if you want the correction not to have any annotations inherited from the original, simply use **AS BARE CORRECTION** instead of **AS CORRECTION**.

 The most complex kind of correction are splits and merges.
 A split separates a structure element such as a word into multiple, a merge unifies multiple structure elements into one.
 There are separate actions for both of these::